Paradox-Cat-GmbH/aosp.local-manifests.paradoxcat-infineon-radar/README.md

 ### Step 4: Add HAL and system service to the device configuration

-Locate your `device.mk` file, e.g., `device/samsung/gts4lv-common/gts4lv.mk` and add following lines to it:
+Locate your `device.mk` file, e.g., `device/samsung/gts4lv-common/gts4lv.mk` and add the following lines to it:

 ```make
 # Infineon Radar HAL